wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.en.md

 ## Introduction

-The plugins that produces notifications with BUFR-data use processes in the wis2box-api to work with BUFR data, for example to transform the data from CSV to BUFR or from BUFR to geojson.
+The plugins that produces notifications with BUFR data use processes in the wis2box-api to work with BUFR data, for example to transform the data from CSV to BUFR or from BUFR to geojson.

 The wis2box-api container includes a number of tools to work with BUFR data.